 Making oven roasted veggies is the perfect healthy option for any and every meal.
 This side dish goes with everything, and you can really use any veggies you want with this recipe.

 All you need is some olive oil, salt & pepper, and some chopped veggies to throw in the oven.
 I like using brussels sprouts, squash, potatoes, garlic, and a few other things, but like I said, you can use whatever you have to mix in.
-This is a great simple side dish for meal prep too!
+This is an easy idea for meal prep too!

 Top Tips for Making Roasted Veggies